akumarujon/offline-posting/README.md

 ### Features
 - Creates a bot instance with `Grammy`
 - Creates 3 routes for rendering form and sending the post.
-- Gets POST request and sends it's data to your Telegram Channel.(for now only in DM.)
+- Gets POST request and sends it's data to your Telegram Channel.

 ### Usage
 First, clone this repository: